niflostancu/personal-cloud/docs/MySQL.md

 # MySQL Database Container

-The MySQL (which, actually, is MariaDB) container provides database storage for the other services.
+The MySQL (which is, actually, MariaDB) container provides database storage for the other services.

+It provides easy to use setup scripts and supports automatic, rotating backup (daily, monthly and yearly).

 ## WARNING

-**The container was recently upgraded to MariaDB on an Alpine image.
-Innodb databases might not get converted automatically.
-If this is the case, use _mysqldump_ on the old container to export the databases and import them on a clean MariaDB configuration.**
+**You may want to have database dumps / backups before upgrading this container.
+Usually, nothing goes wrong, but just in case...**

 ## Usage